alanleal-econ/SpatialEconometrics.jl/README.md

 **Documentation and Tutorials**

-In this package website (www.alanleal-econ.com/SpatialEconometrics), you can find many resources related to the package and its use.
+In this docs folder, you can find many resources related to the package and its use.

 **Questions**